MirageNet/Mirage/doc/docs/examples/additive-scenes.md

 - MainScene
 - SubScene

 Open the MainScene in the Editor and make sure the Sub Scenes list in the Network Manager component on the Network scene object contains the SubScene scene.
-This is already setup by default, but if the MainScene was opened and saved before putting the scenes in the Build Settings list, the Sub Scenes list may be cleared accidentally.
+This is already set-up by default, but if the MainScene was opened and saved before putting the scenes in the Build Settings list, the Sub Scenes list may be cleared accidentally.

 File -> Build and Run